jbmlaird/DiscogsBrowser/README.md

 # Forthcoming

-* Browsing history
+* Browsing history? (already have Search History)
 * Recent releases/Explore
 * Browsing without being logged in
-* Recommendation system
-* Adding notes to items in collection

 # Desirable but no plans to implement

 * Listen to releases in-app.
-This would require an architecture change.
-The whole app has to be one activity to keep a YouTube window displaying in the bottom-right.
+This would require an architecture change and have to work like the YouTube app (windowed videos).
 * Carousels for images.
-Images are different sizes so I think showing extra images is unnecessary.
-* Seeing/posting order comments/updates.
-The API restricts this to only being able to see notes for your own orders where you're the seller.
+* Order comments/updates.
+The API restricts this to orders where you're the seller.
+* Adding notes to items in collection.
+* Recommender system.

 # Limitations